-Gradually brush the lemon syrup over the top and sides of the warm cake, giving it a little time to sink in after each brushed layer.
+Gradually brush the lemon syrup over the top and sides of the warm cake.

-- Pound cakes rely—at least in part—on the air incorporated when the butter and sugar are beaten together.
-Cream the butter and sugar for 3 to 4 minutes, or until the mixture is pale in color and fluffy to get the lightest pound cake texture.
+- Pound cakes rely—at least in part—on the air incorporated when the butter and sugar is creamed.
+Cream the butter and sugar for 4 to 5 minutes, or until pale in color and fluffy to get the lightest pound cake texture.